 Dedicated bush guides, experienced chefs and certified therapists make Kingfisher Bay Resort a unique one in a unique environment.

-Just think: you will be on a giant sandbar enjoying all the mod-coms an eco-resort can offer.
+Just think: you will be on a giant sandbar enjoying all the mod-cons an eco-resort can offer.